freedomofpress/securedrop/docs/hardware.md

  * 1 x physical server for the *Application Server*, which will run the SecureDrop application.
  * 1 x physical server for the *Monitor Server*, which sends emails about issues with the *App Server*.

 The SecureDrop application requires a 64-bit operating system.
 You can repurpose old hardware if it is capable of running 64-bit Ubuntu.
-Otherwise, we recommend you get two [Intel NUCs](http://www.amazon.com/dp/B00F3F38O2/ref=wl_it_dp_o_pd_nS_ttl?_encoding=UTF8&colid=3NQVTBFZV73JA&coliid=IOKQL5QS1Q2NX&psc=1) with powercords.
+Otherwise, we recommend you get two [Intel NUCs](http://www.amazon.com/dp/B00F3F38O2/ref=wl_it_dp_o_pd_nS_ttl?_encoding=UTF8&colid=3NQVTBFZV73JA&coliid=IOKQL5QS1Q2NX&psc=1) with power cords.
 Make sure you also get the cables required to connect the NUCs to a monitor.
 Additionally, you will need to get the following [two 240 GB hard drives](http://www.amazon.com/dp/B00BQ8RKT4/ref=wl_it_dp_o_pd_nS_ttl?_encoding=UTF8&colid=3NQVTBFZV73JA&coliid=I319YS8KKXVZWS&psc=1) and a [16 GB (8GBx2) memory kit](http://www.amazon.com/Crucial-PC3-12800-204-Pin-Notebook-CT2CP25664BF160B/dp/B005MWQ6WC/ref=sr_1_2?s=electronics&ie=UTF8&qid=1411294165&sr=1-2).

 #### Potential BIOS issue